Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released.

 Nasty Mycotoxins Fusarium Is Known To Produce

-The trichothecenes are a large family of chemically related toxins and include
+The trichothecenes are a large family of chemically related toxins and those known to be made by Fusarium include:

 - Fusarenone-X (FUS-X),